ivesfurtado/finance/README.md

 # finance
 Inside this repo you will find several scripts applied to stocks on IBOVESPA (the brazilian stock index).

-There are scripts applied using Value Investing and Momentum Investing.
+There are scripts on Value Investing and Momentum Investing.

 These are the core skills I apply on those scripts:
 * WebScraping with *BeautifulSoup*